Mosques and schools to reopen in Iran's low-risk areas

 Iran’s health ministry has divided the country into white, yellow and red areas based on the number of infections and deaths.

-The ministry said on Saturday that the trajectory of infections has started a “gradual” downward trend in Iran, where the death toll is 6,156 and total number of diagnosed cases has reached 96,448.
+The ministry said on Saturday that the trajectory of infections has started a “gradual” downward trend in Iran.
+On Sunday the health ministry said the country’s coronavirus death toll had risen to 6,203 and the total number of diagnosed cases had reached 97,424.

 Iran has already lifted a ban on inter-city trips and malls, with large shopping centres resuming activities despite warnings by some health officials of a new wave of infections.